 This isn’t just a hypothetical.
 It’s a very real situation that is happening more and more often - just think back to eventstream vulnerabilities.
 In some cases, exploits can come down to life or death; look at how commons-collection was manipulated at Hollywood Presbyterian Hospital or how pacemakers were recalled by Abbot Laboratories after they found a remote hacking vulnerability.

-It is vital, anytime a vulnerability in OSS software components are announced, that two questions are answered as soon as possible:
+It is vital, anytime a vulnerability in open source software (OSS) components are announced, that two questions are answered as soon as possible:

 - Did we ever use the vulnerable version(s) of the open source component?